 The top 3 list of what to know when buying a builder spec home will probably vary from agent to agent, or buyer to buyer, but as a new construction expert here in South Carolina, I’ll give you the shortlist.
 It is the American dream to be a homeowner, and many home buyers like the idea of owning a new home vs pre-owned one.
 Don’t get me wrong that doesn’t mean there is anything wrong with an already lived-in home, but just like new cars knowing it’s brand new just gives you a certain peace of mind.
 Sort of.

 If you want a new home there are a few things to consider before you get started with your decision, as there are different types of new home construction.
 You could obviously build one yourself by hiring your own builder, purchasing a spec home from a local spec builder, and the most common is buying one from a large national tract home builder.
-Most home buyers readily figure this to be the best and most simple option to getting that new home.
-However, there are some pros and cons to buying from one of these large national builders like Beazer, Pulte, Centex, DR Horton, Lennar, or even Mungo Homes in SC.
+Most home buyers readily figure this to be the best and most simple option for getting that new home.
+However, there are some pros and cons to buying from one of these large national builders like Beazer, Pulte, Centex, DR Horton, Lennar, Hovnanian, or even Mungo Homes in SC.

 National builders’ profits are built in a few different ways, and knowing some tips will save you a lot of money.

 1.)
 MAKE SURE YOU HAVE A BUYER’S AGENT REPRESENT YOU

 IT IS FREE!
 Use a real estate agent to represent you in your purchase, an experienced agent will know the tricks of saving you money.
 Do not go to the development site/neighborhood without an agent.
 It is free to make sure you’re protected.
 You will get yourself in trouble and cost yourself money.
 That’s exactly what these builders want you to do, to be that unsuspecting and naive buyer and “show their cards”.
 If you don’t know their game you’re already at a loss.
 I can not stress this enough